Mersha Nahusenay: The Dawn of Modernization

-With Ato Marcha, who was very knowledgeable of the practices and methods of CIE (i.e., Compagnie Imperiale d’Ethiopie), and who was absolutely devoted, difficulties were quickly resolved.
-Abu-Baker is very well known in Abyssinia and Cie, so we hope that things will be the same with him.
+With Ato Marcha, who had experience with the practices and methods of the Compagnie Imperiale d’Ethiopie (CIE), operational difficulties were resolved more quickly.
+Abu-Baker is also known within Abyssinia and CIE, and similar outcomes were anticipated following his involvement.

 Mersha was restored to his position under Empress Zewditu, Menelik's daughter, who ruled Ethiopia from 1916 until 1930.
 Teferi Mekonnen was regent to the throne during this period and went on to rule Ethiopia as Emperor Haile Selassie I(1930–1974) when the empress died.

 A prominent Catholic

 Mersha was a well-known Catholic.
 He played an important role in the spread of the faith in Harar region and beyond.
 His wife Tedeneqyalesh was the daughter of Ato Mekbeb (also Mekev, Makeb and Makbeb) who was converted to Catholicism in the late 1860s by the Italian missionary Cardinal Guglielmo Massaja or Abba Messias as he was known in Ethiopia.
 Martial De Salviac, the French missionary who lived in Ethiopia at the end of the 19th century, wrote the following:

 The one which Menelik called 'a man of my confidence', that was Ato Makeb, officer of the royal house.
 He soon earned the confidence of missionaries by becoming an edified Catholic.
 Later he gave his daughter in marriage to one of the better students of the mission, Ato Marsha, who was a police chief in Harar, and actually directed the customs at Jaldessa.

 It is not surprising that Mersha's children were brought up Catholics.
 Benito Sylvain, the Haitian lawyer, author and anti-slavery activist who visited Ethiopia a few times during the late 19th and early 20th century wrote:

 En l'absence de Ras Makonnen, retenu par l'Empereur à Addis-Abeba, pour la conclusion du traité de paix avec l'Italie, était le Ghérazmatch Banti qui remplissait les délicates fonctions de gouverneur.
 Il manifesté de cordiale faҫon sa joie de me voir et après avoir vidé le tedj ou hydromel de l'amitié, il me fit donner l'hospitalité chez Ato Marcha, chef des douanes de Guieldessa, dont tous les enfants sont élevés à la Mission catholique française que dirige actuellement le sympathique Mgr André, récemment promu Evèque.